 Our lab is part of the Department of Molecular Neuroscience at the Institute of Neurology, UCL in London.
 Our main focus is to apply genomic technologies to improve our understanding of why and how neurological diseases occur.
 Our lab is naturally sub-divided in two main types of approaches: an experimental branch led by Rita (for brief biographies see below) where wet-lab experiments are performed; and a bioinformatics/computational biology branch led by Jose that is mainly focused on performing data analyses.
-Currently, our core group has 2 junior PIs, 2 lab technicians and 2 PhD students.

 We are fortunate to have been supported by key funding agencies.
 These include the Alzheimer’s Research UK, Alzheimer’s Society, Parkinson’s UK and The Bachmann-Strauss Foundation.

 Jose Miguel Bras, PhD